The Nomination Dossier

 - At the Summit, in an inspiring natural setting, the 10 new Fellows gradually become a cohesive unit – a cohort – during several days of engaging, intimate conversations about teaching, students, academia, and scholarship.
-Fellows will also begin designing their collaborative group project.
+Fellows may also begin designing their project(s).
 Projects will be presented to the STLHE community at the next STLHE conference.

-- As new Fellows are expected to attend the Summit, participate in the Cohort research project and attend the conference, if you know you cannot attend the Summit, please delay your nomination for another year.
+- As new Fellows are expected to attend the Summit, and attend the conference, if you know you cannot attend the Summit, please delay your nomination for another year.
 The intrinsic values of the Fellowship are rooted in these events.
 Please acknowledge that, if selected, you agree to attend both events and to participate in your cohort research project.

 3.0 Letters of Nomination